Wadebridge is a Historic Market Town Providing Convenience and Entertainment in a Charming Setting

 For your Evening Meal in Wadebridge

 It might well be that the hardest decision that you have to make during your holiday is where to choose for your evening meal in Wadebridge.
 This may just be pipped by the decision on which of the awesome local beaches to visit during your stay.
-If you like Indian food you have a small but very excellent Indian restaurant called Sagor, just 2 minutes stroll away at the opposite end of the old stone bridge.
+If you like Thai food you have a small but very excellent Thai restaurant called Tiny Thai, just 2 minutes stroll away at the opposite end of the old stone bridge.
+These guys do exceptionally good Thai curries in a relaxed atmosphere and are well worth checking out but you’ll probably need to book as they are really popular!
 There is also a very stylish Indian restaurant, The Raj, a couple of minutes walk further on.
 There also a dedicated Indian Takeaway called Spice Guru.
 For more of a fine dining experience the Bridge Bistro at the end of the old stone bridge serves some special dishes in a classy environment.
 Another great option for some fantastic menu options is The Stepping Stone where you’ll find perfectly cooked local fish and inventive vegetarian options.
 For a quiet setting and a nice range of dinner options, Warnes Bar and Restaurant has a cracking location tucked into its own private little courtyard area.
 For an oriental take on the evening Wadebridge’s, The Dancing Taipan restaurant does a great range of Cantonese and Chinese dishes and there is also the Wai Kui Chinese Take Away at the top of Molesworth Street.
 The Ship Inn is 2 minutes walk from the house if you turn right before you cross the stone bridge into town.
-This unassuming gastro-pub at the bottom of the Gonvena Hill is a great reminder that closer inspection is sometimes required for a somewhat plain looking establishment and you can expect to be rewarded with delicious food and a memorable atmosphere.
+This unassuming pub at the bottom of the Gonvena Hill has a cosy atmosphere and is a great place for a simple meal.
 Wild Bake Pizzas make a range of smokin’ wood fired pizzas and can be found outside the Pop Art Gallery every Monday evening from 5.00pm.
 Just opposite Pop Art Gallery, near Lidl is a funky new eating hub of converted shipping containers called Saltbox.
 Offering an exciting range of original food and drinks vendors this is a great place to head if you want a few options for dinner in one quirky location.
-Probably the hottest new dining experience in Wadebridge comes from The Tiny Thai which is located on the end of Wadebridge’s old stone bridge over the river Camel.
-These guys do exceptionally good Thai curries in a relaxed atmosphere and are well worth checking out but you’ll probably need to book as they are really popular!